 What is a Regional Arts Development Organisation?
 A Regional Arts Development Organisation is a non-profit organisation that has been formed to deliver arts and cultural development services to regional communities across a group of local government areas.
 Each Regional Arts Development Organisations has a volunteer ‘committee of management’ or ‘board of management’ that sets the strategic direction of the organisation and oversees its implementation in accordance with its constitution.

-Each Regional Arts Development Organisation receives core funding from the state government and the local government bodies or Councils, within its region to employ a Regional Arts Organisation and cover the administrative costs of maintaining an office.
-Regional Arts Organisations vary in size with some servicing as few as 4 Councils while others have as many as 13 in their regions.
-Each Regional Arts Development Organisation is an independent organisation and is a member of Regional Arts NSW.
+Each Regional Arts Development Organisation receives core funding from the state government and the local government bodies or Councils, within its region to employ an Executive Director and cover the administrative costs of maintaining an office.
+Regional Arts Development Organisations vary in size with some servicing as few as 4 Councils while others have as many as 13 in their regions.
+Each Regional Arts Development Organisation is an independent non-profit organisation and is a member of Regional Arts NSW.

 The Executive Director is employed by the Board and reports to the Board.
 The Board is made up of people from the region who may be representatives of the different groups, including the councils that contribute the Regional Arts Development Organisations, or may be made up of people who have been identified as having the necessary skills needed to effectively govern the organisation.
 Boards generally meet between four and six times a year.
 Some Regional Arts Development Organisations also have members who can vote at an Annual General Meeting, other Regional Arts Development Organisations don’t.